kielong/algorithmsAssignment11/Documentation.md

 Our code implements the first part of our algorithm with the method maximumHeight in the BlockStackingProblem class.
 In that class, we get the blocks different orientations and then store them in an array.
 In that same method, we sort the array using the sort method to get the blocks in order based on their base.
 Then finally, we calculate the max height that can be obtained for every block orientation at the top, and any blocks with a smaller base area goes below it.

 ## How we tested our code and the results
-We tested our code by making a sample input file with the following numbers
+We tested our code by making a sample input file with the following input

 10 <br />
 383 886 777 <br />